sameersbn/docker-gitlab/docs/keycloak-idp.md

     - OAUTH2_GENERIC_CLIENT_END_SESSION_ENDPOINT=http://<your-ip-address>:10081/auth/realms/master/protocol/openid-connect/logout
 ```

-`<your-ip-address>` is the IP address of your keycloak for this example this would be your IP address, but if your Keycloak existed elsewhere `<your-ip-address>` would be different for your deployment as would the port and the realm.
+`<your-ip-address>` is the IP address of your keycloak.
+For this example this would be your IP address, but if your Keycloak existed elsewhere for your deployment `<your-ip-address>` would be different as would the port and the realm.

 The following must also be configured: